-(ii) To give an overview of the history of the labour movement, examining the aims, strategies and beliefs of workers and others involved in the movement.
+(ii) To give an overview of the history of the labour movement, noting the context in which it arose, and examining the aims, strategies and beliefs of workers and others involved in the movement.

 (iii) To appraise the achievements of the labour movement – in the past, e.g. contributing to the expansion of the franchise, and in the 20th century, viz: protecting workers’ standards of living and working conditions, etc.

 1.2 Contrasting views on the movement #contrasting views